python-poetry/poetry/docs/docs/configuration.md

 ### `virtualenvs.options.always-copy`: boolean

 If set to `true` the `--always-copy` parameter is passed to `virtualenv` on creation of the venv.
 Thus all needed files are copied into the venv instead of symlinked.
 Defaults to `false`.

+### `virtualenvs.options.no-pip`: boolean

+If set to `true` the `--no-pip` parameter is passed to `virtualenv` on creation of the venv.
+Thus all needed files are copied into the venv instead of symlinked.
+Defaults to `false`.

+!!!note

+    If set to `true`, `poetry run pip` will use pip embedded in poetry's virtualenv dependency.

+### `virtualenvs.options.no-setuptools`: boolean

+If set to `true` the `--no-setuptools` parameter is passed to `virtualenv` on creation of the venv.
+Thus all needed files are copied into the venv instead of symlinked.
+Defaults to `false`.

+### `virtualenvs.options.no-wheel`: boolean

+If set to `true` the `--no-wheel parameter is passed to `virtualenv` on creation of the venv.
+Thus all needed files are copied into the venv instead of symlinked.
+Defaults to `false`.

 ### `virtualenvs.options.system-site-packages`: boolean